-The Board has taken significant action since its March 15, 2012 Commission Concern Special Report and the April 16, 2012 visit by the Accrediting Commission evaluating team.
-In response to the Commission's Concern regarding a particular Trustee's role violations and the entire Board's lack of addressing and curtailing the Trustee's behavior, Board members recognized the need to actively utilize its improved policies and procedures to govern the actions of the entire Board to function effectively.
+In complying with Standard IV.B.1.h., the Board has taken significant action since its March 15, 2012 Commission Concern Special Report and the April 16, 2012 visit by the Accrediting Commission evaluating team.
+In response to the Commission's Concern regarding a particular Trustee's role violations and the Board's lack of addressing and curtailing the Trustee's behavior, Board members recognized the need to actively utilize its improved policies and procedures to govern the actions of the entire Board to function effectively.
+One specific action taken by the Board of Trustees on June 19, 2012 to strengthen Board Policy 2715 Board Code of Ethics/Standards of Practice and Administrative Procedure 2715-A Board Code of Ethics was to include an opportunity for constituents to make verbal complaints in addition to written complaints as stated in the original Board Policy 2715 (CC-02).

-Evidence of improved Board behavior was demonstrated when Board Policy 2715 Board Code of Ethics/Standards of Practice and Administrative Procedure 2715-A Board Code of Ethics was invoked by the Board on August 9, 2012 as a result of a verbal statement made by the Board Vice Chair at the July 10 Board Meeting regarding his perception of the April 16, 2012 Follow-Up Visit Evaluation Report of Commission Concern and July 2, 2012 Accrediting Commission's Action Letter to VCCCD and its Colleges (CC-02).
-The Board Chair indicated the Vice Chair's verbal statement violated the March 13, 2012 Board of Trustees Best Practices Agreement (CC-03) and addressed the matter in accordance with BP 2715/AP 2715-A Board Code of Ethics/Standards of Practice (CC-04) as follows:
+Evidence of improved Board behavior was demonstrated when Board Policy 2715 Board Code of Ethics/Standards of Practice and Administrative Procedure 2715-A Board Code of Ethics were invoked by the Board on August 9, 2012 as a result of a verbal statement made by the Board Vice Chair at the July 10 Board Meeting regarding his perception of the April 16, 2012 Follow-Up Visit Evaluation Report of Commission Concern and July 2, 2012 Accrediting Commission's Action Letter to VCCCD and its Colleges (CC-03).
+The Board Chair immediately addressed the Vice Chair's verbal statement which violated the March 13, 2012 Board of Trustees Best Practices Agreement (CC-04) and took action on the matter in accordance with BP 2715/AP 2715-A Board Code of Ethics/Standards of Practice (CC-05) as follows:

-- Alleged violation was addressed initially by the Board Chair. - Upon a finding of sufficient cause, the Board Chair and Interim Chancellor met with the Vice Chair to discuss the alleged violation and reach resolution.
+- Alleged violation was addressed initially and immediately by the Board Chair. - Upon a finding of sufficient cause, the Board Chair and the Interim Chancellor met with the Vice Chair to discuss the alleged violation and to seek resolution.

-- Upon reaching resolution, the Board Chair provided during public Open Session on August 9, 2012 a verbal statement on behalf of the Board regarding the Trustee's misconduct. - In response, the Board Vice Chair provided a verbal statement of clarification, personal responsibility and apology related to his verbal statement made at the July 10, 2012 Board meeting and expressed full commitment in support of the Board.
+- Upon reaching resolution, the Board Chair provided during public Open Session on August 9, 2012 a verbal statement on behalf of the Board regarding the Trustee's misconduct. - In response, the Board Vice Chair provided a verbal statement of clarification and apology related to his verbal statement made at the July 10, 2012 Board meeting and expressed full commitment in support of the Board.